Kim-Ai-gpu/Condor/README.md

 PyTorch implementation of "Condor: Neural Connection Networks for Enhanced Attention"

-**Key Result**: Achieves 20% better perplexity (562.31 vs 716.14) compared to standard Transformer on WikiText-2 with only 3 epochs of training.
+**Key Result**: Achieves 18.4% better perplexity (51.00 vs 62.51) compared to standard Transformer on PTB with only 3 epochs of training.

 ## 🚀 Quick Start